vintage-creator/Xtera/README.md

   Seamlessly trade BTC, ETH, and more in just a few clicks.

 - 📱 **Progressive Web App (PWA)**
-  Install JudeX directly from your browser for a native app experience — desktop and mobile supported.
+  Install Xtera directly from your browser for a native app experience — desktop and mobile supported.

 - ⚡ **Fast & Responsive Interface**
   Lightning-fast navigation and real-time performance, optimized for all devices.